ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 ------------------------------------------------------------------------
 If your PyMechanical embedding script does not use any other third-party Python package, such as `NumPy`, it is possible to adapt it so that it can run inside of Mechanical with IronPython.
-With scripting inside Mechanical command line.
+With scripting inside Mechanical's command line interface.
 For instance, the following script:

 .. code:: python